ctcl-bregis/contactlist-server/README.md

 ## Requirements

 ### Software (server)
 ContactList is developed entirely on Debian GNU/Linux and Linux Mint.
-Functionality on Windows platforms is not guaranteed.
+Functionality on Windows, Mac and BSD platforms is not guaranteed.

 As Django 5.0 is currently the only dependency in "requirements.txt", the minimum Python version required is **3.8** as stated in the [Django documentation](https://docs.djangoproject.com/en/4.2/faq/install/).

+Dependencies for front-end code such as Bootstrap and jQuery are installed with npm and are automatically copied to "app/static".

+Python dependencies are installed with pip.

 ### Software (client)
 Due to the lack of login system and user settings at the moment, support for cookies is not required.
 HTML5 support is recommended.
 JavaScript may be required for some features.

 The support for specific browsers is currently defined by the application's use of Boostrap, its requirements as listed in [the documentation](https://getbootstrap.com/docs/5.3/getting-started/browsers-devices/#supported-browsers) are as follows: